MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

     ```

 !!! tip
     The lengths shown are for a standard 60mm clearance build.
-A 120mm clearance build will have A & B be +60mm in length.
+A 120mm clearance build will have A & B be 60mm longer.

 ![](../img/z_axis_assembly/y_axis_step_42.png){: .shadow}